spacemeshos/smapp-lite/TestCases.md

 16. Ensure that clicking the "OK" button or the close (cross) button in the upper-right corner closes the modal.
 17. Ensure that once the modal is closed, the mnemonics are no longer accessible unless the process is repeated (with a password prompt if not within the 5-minute period).
 18. Verify behavior when the user repeatedly enters an incorrect password when trying to back up mnemonics.
-19. Ensure that after multiple failed attempts, a security measure is triggered (e.g., temporary lockout, captcha). (to implement?)

 ## Export Wallet File